Genesis-Embodied-AI/RoboGen/readme.md

 RoboGen is powered by [Genesis](https://github.com/Genesis-Embodied-AI/Genesis), a multi-material multi-solver generative simulation engine for general-purpose robot learning.
 Genesis is still under active development and will be released soon.
 This repo contains a re-implementation of RoboGen using PyBullet, containing generation and learning of rigid manipulation and locomotion tasks.
 Our full pipeline containing soft-body manipulation and more tasks will be released later together with Genesis.

-We are still in the process of cleaning the code & testing, please stay tuned!

 ## Table of Contents
 - [Setup](#setup)
   - [RoboGen](#RoboGen)